 Training and Events

-Campus Alberta Neuroscience works to improve an already strong Alberta neuroscience educational landscape.
-Our work focuses on increased sharing of neuroscience education across the University of Alberta, University of Calgary, and University of Lethbridge – we hope to include other campuses over time.
+Alberta Neuroscience works to improve an already strong Alberta neuroscience educational landscape.
+Our work focuses on increased sharing of neuroscience education across the The entire province.
 This will improve access of Alberta’s neuroscience students to expertise and resources beyond the boundaries of a single campus.
 We are currently piloting approaches to sharing courses and identifying future shared courses in the neuroscience discipline to deliver across the three campuses.

 Successes in Neuroscience